 Students who wish to have official copies of their TCL transcripts must submit a written request for the transcript and pay all applicable fees.
-The student may use a TCL Transcript Request Form.
-Please allow ten working days to process the transcript request.
+The student may use a TCL Transcript Request Form, available online or at the Student Records office.
+Please allow three working days to process the transcript request.
 More time may be required during peak business periods.
 Students may print unofficial transcripts using WebAdvisor.
 Transcripts will not be issued to students who owe funds to the College.